 We will ensure your data is stored securely and that this is only accessed by authorised persons for the purposes set out above.
 As far as possible we will hold all records electronically.
-All data will be held and accessed in accordance with the General Data Protection Regulation 2018.
+All data will be held and accessed in accordance with the UK General Data Protection Regulation and Data Protection Act 2018.

 We will not keep your information for any longer than is necessary in the context of your engagement with us.
 We may be required to keep your information after our engagement has ended; for example to support any future complaints or to maintain our financial records.